rediacc/www/src/content/docs/en/cli/api-reference/user.md

 #### Notes

 Requires current authentication.
-Password requirements depend on company policy.
+Password requirements depend on organization policy.
 After change, all sessions are invalidated - you must log in again.

 #### Business Rules

 - User must be authenticated with valid session
 - Session-based identity verification (no current password needed)
 - New password must be provided as 32-byte hash
-- Password is encrypted with company passphrase
+- Password is encrypted with organization passphrase
 - Change takes effect immediately
 - Current session remains active (not logged out)
 - Other sessions remain valid until expiration